Defining Extended Detection and Response (XDR)

 Email phishing and malware

-Quite often, employees and customers forward emails they believe to be part of a phishing attack to an assigned mailbox for security analysts' manual analysis.
+Employees and customers often send emails they think are phishing attacks to a special mailbox.
+This mailbox is for security analysts to check manually.
 With XDR, that same malware from the email attachments is automatically analyzed and the emails identified with malicious attachments deleted entirely across an organization.
 It offers enhanced protection while eradicating most repetitive tasks.
 Also, with XDR's automation and ML capabilities, teams can detect and contain malware even more proactively than this.

 Insider threats